 When you add a mock or a monitor to an API, the underlying collection also gets linked to the API.

-To link a collection to an API version, navigate to the Collections tab in the sidebar, expand the arrow (▸) to show the details view for the collection, open the Changelog, and click Add Version Tag.
+To link a collection to an API version, go to the Collections tab in the sidebar, then navigate to the right side of Postman to open the Changelog > Add Version Tag.

 Choose the version of the API you want to connect to and how you want the collection to be linked.

 You can create and run mocks and monitors on tagged revisions of your collections.
 You can also create and publish documentation from the tagged revisions of collections.

 Monitors, mocks, and documentation are always associated with specific versions of a collection.

 - The version tags of monitors and mocks linked to versioned collections do not update automatically.
 If you update the version of an API you're monitoring, you need to create a new monitor linked to the new version as your original linked monitor will run on the original collection.

 - Documentation version tags automatically update along with your API.